 Last year we launched our campaign, #RebuildOurNHS, backed by a range of leading health bodies, to put capital at the forefront of the health policy agenda.
 Today we publish our full recommendations in Rebuilding our NHS – why it’s time to invest in a 21st century service, setting out the case for a vastly improved capital settlement for the health service and describing how it could work.

 We argue the NHS needs: a long term capital settlement, ideally lasting ten years, bringing it into line with comparable economies (roughly double current levels), together with a better way of getting the money to where it’s needed most.

 A reset capital system would lead to a reduction in treatment delays caused by equipment failure.
 It would allow more patients to be treated, quicker, by helping to take out bottle-necks in the system that lead to delays.
 More investment would allow diagnostic services to expand, enabling patients to have crucial tests sooner.

 A reset capital system would lead to a reduction in treatment delays caused by equipment failure.
 It would allow more patients to be treated, quicker, by helping to take out bottle-necks in the system that lead to delays.
-More investment would allow diagnostic services to expand, enabling patients to have crucial tests sooner.Senior Policy Advisor - Finances
+More investment would allow diagnostic services to expand, enabling patients to have crucial tests sooner.Head of Policy and Strategy

 With more capital resources, trusts could reduce the backlog of essential maintenance works, currently priced at £6.5bn, which have built up over the past five years.
 We need an appropriate capital budget to fund the changes and redesigns that will transform patients’ experience of care.
 A new settlement could bring about the more efficient, fully digitised, technologically enabled service we all want to see.
 And it could fund a national rebuilding programme on a scale comparable with the national infrastructure programme of the 1960s.